-Section 371 (1) b of the Biosecurity Act 2015

-This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: Sharp/Spiny Rush Scientific name: Juncus acutus AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION Juncus acutus is a robust tussock that grows to about 1.5m high and has about the same spread.

-PLANT SPECIES

-Common name: Sharp / Spiny Rush Scientific name: Juncus acutus

-AREA OF OPERATION

-Local Government Area of Eurobodalla Shire.

-SPECIES INFORMATION

-Juncus acutus is a robust tussock that grows to about 1.5m high and has about the same spread.
 The flowering stems and leaves are round in cross-section and have a sharply pointed tip that is painful to touch with the hand.
 Growing primarily in wet soil, in areas which are occasionally but not permanently under water, Juncus acutus will grow in both freshwater and saline situations, and will take over pasture, cause lameness and other needle stick type injuries in animals and people from the sharp spines, and prevent access to waterways and other assets.
 Juncus acutus is spread by seed in water or contaminated soil, in mud on vehicles, machinery and boats.
 The clumps also spread gradually by underground rhizomes.
-The plant presents a high threat to both fresh and salt water wetlands, riparian zones and low lying pasture areas of the Eurobodalla Shire.

-LEGAL OBLIGATIONS

-Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimized.

-WEED RISK ASSESSMENT
+The plant presents a high threat to both fresh and salt water wetlands, riparian zones and low lying pasture areas of Eurobodalla Shire.
+LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing, has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
+WEED RISK ASSESSMENT Feasibility of control: Very high.
+Objective: Contain spread.
+COUNCIL CONTROL REQUIREMENTS - (1) Eradicate the weed, or if that is not practicable, destroy as much of the weed as is practicable and suppress the spread of any remaining weed. - (2) Slashing is not a control method.

-Risk level: Medium Impacts: Environment

-Control Objective: Containment

-COUNCIL CONTROL REQUIREMENTS

-(1) Destroy all plants, or if that is not practicable, destroy as many plants as is practicable and stop the spread of any remaining plants from the property in a manner agreed to, or dictated by, Council.

-(2) Slashing is not a control method.

-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
-In the event that the general biosecurity duty is not discharged, Council may: - Charge a reinspection fee - Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences - Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
-REVIEW DATE When required CONTACT DETAILS Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99 Moruya, NSW 2537 2 02 4474 1000
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

+CONTACT DETAILS

+Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer Eurobodalla Shire Council PO Box 99

+Moruya, NSW 2537

+© 02 4474 1000